redbrick/open-governance/documents/Constitution.md

 **5.3** To be deemed fit for election to the position of Systems Administrator, Webmaster or Helpdesk, the candidate must pass an aptitude test, set by the following people for their respective roles:

-- The outgoing Webmaster, Helpdesk, or Systems Adminstrators
+- The outgoing Webmaster, Helpdesk, or Systems Administrators
 - A third party nominated by the outgoing Webmaster, Helpdesk, or a majority of Systems Administrators.
 - A committee nominated third party in the case that none of the above criteria can be accommodated.